th2-net/th2-codec-sailfish/README.md

 ## Appointment

-This project includes only one adapter logic between Sailfish and the th2 packed into the Docker Image.
+This project includes only one adapter logic between Sailfish and the th2 packed java library.
-This [th2-codec-generic](https://github.com/th2-net/th2-codec-generic) project uses this image as a base.
+This [th2-codec-generic](https://github.com/th2-net/th2-codec-generic) project uses this library as a base.

 # Running